liquidctl/liquidctl/README.md

 ## Installing on macOS

-liquidctl is available on Homebrew, and installing liquidctl using it is straightforward.
+liquidctl is available on Homebrew, and that is the preferred method of installing it.

 ```
 $ brew install liquidctl